 A Tennessee-registered land surveyor will establish horizontal and vertical control for all new monitoring wells.
 Vertical control will be established to 0.01 ft and will be based on the North American Vertical Datum of 1988.
 Horizontal control will be established to 0.1 ft and will be based on the Tennessee State Plane Coordinate System.

-Well installation and development, groundwater sampling, laboratory analysis, and data validation will be conducted in accordance with this work plan and the 2017 Uniform Federal Policy - Quality Assurance Project Plan (UFP-QAPP) (HDR, 2017b).
+Well installation and development, groundwater sampling, laboratory analysis, and data validation will be conducted in accordance with: